ashwinambatwar/Einburgerungstest/README.md

 Ans- The citizenship test is an examination for immigrants, which includes questions about history, society and the political system in Germany.

 Q) Where and how do I register for the citizenship test?
-What does the test cost?

 Ans- You can take the citizenship test in adult education centers (Volkshochschule) and other institutions.